emmanuelcodedev/emmanuelcodedev/README.md

 - 👨‍💻 All of my projects are available at [loading...](loading...)

-- 💬 Ask me about **Final semester AI Engineering student, that adapts easily to vanguard technologies, with analytical capacity for problem￾solving.
+- 💬 Ask me about **Final semester AI Engineering student, that adapts easily to vanguard technologies, with analytical capacity for problem-solving.
   Focused on delivering value through customized designs and solutions, understanding the core business question**

 - 📫 How to reach me **emmanuel.alvarez.dev@gmail.com**